mattenarle10/rust-lambda-cdk-s3-poc/lambda/api/README.md

 ```text
 ok
 ```

+### HTTP endpoints exposed by this Lambda

+- `GET /health` – liveness probe returning plain `"ok"`.
+- `GET /items` – list S3 object keys (or `no items` if bucket is empty).
+- `POST /items?key=...` – create/overwrite S3 object with the request body as content.
+- `DELETE /items?key=...` – delete a single S3 object by key.

 You can still use `cargo lambda build` locally for testing, but the normal deployment flow for this repo is handled by CDK.